Bill Schickel

-Bill Schickel is an Iowa broadcast executive.
+William "Bill" Schickel is an Iowa broadcast executive.
 A former Iowa State Representative, he represented the 13th District for three terms.
-He was elected to his fourth term as the mayor of Mason City, Iowa on November 7, 2017.
-He is the former the co-chairman of the Republican Party of Iowa.
+He was elected to his fifth term as the mayor of Mason City, Iowa on November 2, 2021.
+He is the former co-chairman of the Republican Party of Iowa.
 He was chairman of the 2012 Iowa Caucus Review Committee.

-During his service in the Iowa House, Schickel served as a member of the Appropriations and Economic Growth committees and as the chair of the Ethics Committee and of the Economic Development Appropriations Committee.
+During his service in the Iowa House, Schickel was a member of the Appropriations and Economic Growth committees and as the chair of the Ethics Committee and of the Economic Development Appropriations Committee.

 He was a news anchor, producer, assignment editor, reporter and account executive for the CBS television affiliate, KIMT-TV, in Mason City, IA.
 He worked as an editor and reporter for The Globe-Gazette in Mason City and newspapers in Ohio.

 He received his BA from the University of Cincinnati.

 His wife, Candi, is a Mason City, IA, attorney.
 The Schickels have three adult daughters.

+Schickel announced he would be retiring as mayor in 2025.